-Many women complain of itchy nipples while breastfeeding.
-It may be a sign of minor infection or just a transitional symptom as the body adjusts to breastfeeding.
+Many people report itchy nipples while nursing.
+It may be a sign of a minor infection or simply a transitional symptom as the body adjusts to nursing.

 A lactation consultant or doctor who is knowledgeable about breastfeeding can help, but home treatments are often effective.

 In this article, learn about the causes of itchy nipples while breastfeeding, as well as how to get relief.
 We also cover when to see a doctor.

 Itchiness while breastfeeding may be in the nipples or the breasts.
 The itch might feel as if it is on the skin or deep in the breasts.

 Some common causes of itchy nipples while breastfeeding include:

 Women who are new to breastfeeding may be surprised by how forcefully a newborn can suck.
 The nipple tissue may be sensitive at first, so forceful sucking can cause dry and irritated skin, especially in people with a history of skin problems.

 When nipple itching is due to cracked or dry skin, the symptoms will probably be on the surface of the skin.
 Symptoms typically improve as the breastfeeding pair settles into a comfortable rhythm.

 Sometimes, however, bacteria enter the breast tissue through tiny cracks in the skin, causing an infection, such as mastitis.

 Mastitis is inflammation and pain in the deep breast tissue, usually caused by bacteria.
 It can appear suddenly, often in the early weeks of breastfeeding.